Bayesian posterior repartitioning for nested sampling: Bayesian posterior repartitioning

-The possibility of improving the robustness and efficiency of NS by exploiting the intrinsic degeneracy between the `effective' likelihood and prior in the formulation of Bayesian inference problems was first mentioned in \cite{feroz2009multinest}, and then further developed as the PR method by \cite{chen2018improving}.
+In previous research, we first considered the possibility of improving the robustness and efficiency of NS by exploiting the intrinsic degeneracy between the `effective' likelihood and prior in the formulation of Bayesian inference problems in \cite{feroz2009multinest}, and then further developed the idea as the original PR method in \cite{chen2018improving}.

 As mentioned in the Introduction, the central idea is to `repartition' the product of the likelihood and prior, such that